airlift/airlift/stats/docs/hll.md

 * Unless otherwise noted, all values are little-endian.
 * The following format specification is suitable for `p <= 16` (i.e., 65536 buckets).
-* The old sparse layout (format tag = 0) is no longer supported due to unacceptable error rates that compounded when building many independent sparse instances and merging them.
+* The old sparse (format tag = 0) and dense (format tag = 1) layouts are no longer supported due to unacceptable error rates that compounded when building many independent instances and merging them.

 ### Sparse layout